stefan-hoeck/idris2-rhone-js/src/Examples/Reset.md

 variable.

-When you look again at the [selector implementation](Selector.md), you will see that the MSF we defined there, will invoke `reactimateDomIni` on our `ui` function, whenever the user selected the `"reset"` application.
+When you look again at the [selector implementation](Selector.md), you will see that the MSF we defined there will invoke `reactimateDomIni` on our `ui` function whenever the user selected the `"reset"` application.

 Why the call to `reactimateDomIni`?
 When you have a closer look at the structure of `content` above, you will note that the initial output